Aging White Wine

 We’ve all experienced the disappointment when we open a 20-year-old Cabernet that we have carefully matured.
 We pull the cork and as we begin to pour, the color indicates what may be summed up by quoting Tom Hanks from the film Apollo 11: “Houston, we have problem.”

 The color shows that the wine hasn’t fared well.
 And then the aroma confirms that it is older and a lot less interesting that we had hoped.
 A wine that fades before its time is one of the risks we accept when we get into this game.

 Those who age wines regularly often start out in this enterprise by realizing that more than half of their wines will not improve.
 It’s due in part to the way red wines are being made these days, to taste fine when they are young.
 It can also be because so few people keep their cellars cold enough.

 As great an experience as a properly matured red wine can be, I contend that some parallel experiences can also come from properly matured white wines, in particular from certain grape varieties that normally are not aged long enough by anyone except the enlightened.

 Aging white wines is not a game for everyone.
-Most wine lover appreciate the freshness of youth in their whites, and with grapes like Viognier, Pinot Gris, and unoaked Chardonnay, the freshness of youth is the main charm.
+Most wine lovers appreciate the freshness of youth in their whites, and with grapes like Viognier, Pinot Gris, and unoaked Chardonnay, the freshness of youth is the main charm.
 Age generally doesn’t benefit them.

-However, many white grape varieties would actually benefit aging, from a little as one year to more than a decade.
+However, many white grape varieties would actually benefit aging, from as little as one year to more than a decade.
 But almost everyone who considers himself or herself a true wine lover knows little to nothing of the greatness of older, properly aged white wines.

 Your first thought likely is that I’m talking about oxidized wine.
 You may be saying, “Dan is going to try to persuade me to appreciate oxidation.”